gotzl/meta-rockpro64-hacks/README.md

 This README file contains information on the contents of the meta-rockpro64-hacks layer.
 The layer targets the [PINE64 ROCKPro64 board](https://www.pine64.org/?page_id=61454).
-It a fork of [csonsino/meta-rockpro64-hacks](https://github.com/csonsino/meta-rockpro64-hacks) with some cleanups and stripped down to the minimum to support the board.
+It's a fork of [csonsino/meta-rockpro64-hacks](https://github.com/csonsino/meta-rockpro64-hacks) with some cleanups and it's stripped down to the minimum to support the board.
 Please see the readme in the original project and the corresponding sections below for details.

 ## Dependencies